nishanth1596/profile-card-component/README.md

    npm install

-4. Start the development server: npm start
+4. Start the development server: npm run dev

-5. Open the project in your browser at http://localhost:3000.
+5. Open the project in your browser at http://localhost:5173

 ## Usage